International Rules Series: Criticisms

-The series has sustained criticism from several high-profile figures in the respective sports.
-Three-time All-Ireland-winning Tyrone manager Mickey Harte has continually called for a cessation to the game.
-He said in 2008 that the tours to Australia are in essence just a free holiday for the players involved, before repeating the claim in 2011 and calling on the GAA to withdraw from the Series because it does a "total disservice to the development of Gaelic games on the international stage".
-Similarly, Australian journalists such as Mike Sheahan have argued that the relevance of the series was diminished on account of the Australian team no longer being made up primarily of All-Australian players (though the Australian team resumed being made up of exclusively All-Australian players from 2014).
-In 2019, ex-Kerry footballer Tomás Ó Sé blasted the GAA for continuing to maintain friendly relations with the AFL, arguing the series was primarily responsible for AFL clubs scouting emerging Irish talent and leaving clubs and counties with no compensation for their efforts.
+The series has sustained criticism from several high-profile figures in its parent sports.
+Three-time All-Ireland-winning Tyrone manager Mickey Harte has repeatedly called for the series to be disbanded.
+He stated in 2008 that the tours to Australia are simply a free holiday for the players involved, before repeating the claim in 2011 and calling on the GAA to withdraw from the Series because it does a "total disservice to the development of Gaelic games on the international stage".
+Australian journalists such as Mike Sheahan have argued that the relevance of the series diminished once the Australian side was no longer made up primarily of All-Australian players, although the team returned to exclusively using All-Australians in 2014.
+Ex-Kerry footballer Tomás Ó Sé panned the GAA in 2019 for continuing to maintain friendly relations with the AFL, arguing that the series was primarily responsible for AFL clubs scouting emerging Irish talent and leaving clubs and counties with no compensation for their efforts.